 A Steering Committee has been established to serve as the primary sounding board to work through the planning process with city staff and members of the community to establish a development policy for the Highway 93 South Corridor.
 The final draft of the plan is scheduled to be completed by January 2019 for Planning Board review in February 2019.

 The meetings at this stage have been orientation meetings.
-Deeper discussions have focused on how the process will unfold and the committee’s role, what the land use plans currently look like along the corridor, current issues and opportunities that may present themselves, etc.
+Deeper discussions have focused on how the process will unfold and the committee’s role, what the land use plans currently look like along the corridor, current issues and opportunities that may present themselves, etc. Plans are for three public meetings over the course of the planning period.
+The first was held in September.
+The next two are tentatively scheduled for November and early winter/early spring 2019.

 5. Whitefish – Strategic Housing Plan